ConvertKit/convertkit-wordpress/TESTING.md

 # Testing Guide

-This document describes how to create and run tests for your development work.
+This document describes how to:
+- create and run tests for your development work,
+- ensure code meets PHP and WordPress Coding Standards, for best practices and security,
+- ensure code passes static analysis, to catch potential errors that tests might miss

 If you're new to creating and running tests, this guide will walk you through how to do this.